moisesrc13/rel_ros/README.md

 ### ROS Interfaces

-The interface messages should be defined in `./rel_interfaces/CMakeLists.txt`, then compiled:
+The interface messages should be defined in `./rel_interfaces/CMakeLists.txt`, then compile as:

+edit `run-ros-build-interfaces` to add the correct interface message

 ```bash
 cd ~/ros2_ws